35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ![](https://www.35percent.org/img/majschemes.png)

-To what extent Terrapin's lobbying on behalf of its clients had on our Council leader's
+It is unlikely that we will ever know to what extent Terrapin's lobbying on behalf of its clients has had on our Council leader's decisions during the last decade.
+The world of lobbying is opaque